-Let me start off by pointing out that Ben & Jerry’s have 53 “All Natural” flavors.
-Why can fatty ice cream containing incredibly unnatural ingredients like corn syrup and fake vanilla tote itself as “all natural?”
+Let me start off by pointing out that Ben & Jerry’s has 53 “All Natural” flavors.
+Why can fatty ice cream containing incredibly unnatural ingredients like corn syrup and fake vanilla tote itself as “all-natural?”

-The reason is because the FDA has no definition for it.
-It actually claims on its site that a food may call itself “all natural” if it “does not contain added color, artificial flavors, or synthetic substances.”
+The reason is that the FDA has no definition for it.
+It actually claims on its site that a portion of food may call itself “all-natural” if it “does not contain added color, artificial flavors, or synthetic substances.”
 Not too many requirements there.

 Now don’t get me wrong: if a truly all-natural food is marketed as all-natural, that’s great.
 But what you want to avoid are “food products” that are manufactured in a processing plant, packed with junk, and then labeled “all-natural” when really they’re filled with stuff that was made in a lab, not from nature.
 To be safe, check the ingredient list.